kmturhan/Hangfire-WebAPI/README.md

 # Hangfire
 In web applications need tasks to work continuously at certain times but web applications work on requests.
 So we can't start a task without triggering.
-We can do it with Hangfire
+We can do it with Hangfire.

 # Hangfire-WebAPI
 I developed a simple web application to try Hangfire